Safety fears suspend work for EU staff at Northern Irish ports

 Already a member?

-"We have asked them [EU customs officials] not to attend their duties today, and we will continue to monitor the situation ad adapt accordingly," commission spokesman Eric Mamer told reporters on Tuesday.
+"We have asked them [EU customs officials] not to attend their duties today, and we will continue to monitor the situation and adapt accordingly," commission spokesman Eric Mamer told reporters on Tuesday.

 "For us, the utmost priority is the safety of people," he added.